ehwest/mdn_qms/source/Quality_Manual/README.md

 # Quality System Requirements

+## Product Definition, Design, Development, and Validation.

-This QMS includes "Product Definition", "Product Development", and "System Design" sections as needed to convey how T1Pal and CoPilot service delivery is accomplished and validated.
+This QMS includes "Product Definition", "Product Development", and "System Design" sections as needed to convey how services of "T1Pal" and "CoPilot" are designed, delivered, and validated consistent with applicable rules.

 The present Quality Management System (QMS) is specifically designed to achieve and sustain the following goals.

 1. Registration of T1Pal and CoPilot with the FDA